deansredhalo/tritt/README.md

 to ensure that Tritt is saved in your application's dependencies.
 Tritt will be automatically installed into your `bower_components` directory, along with Tritt's own dependencies.

+It's important to check for dependancy updates, so next run

+	$ bower install && npm install

 Once installation is completed, you can import Tritt and webcomponentsjs polyfill into the page by placing the following lines in the HEAD of your HTML file

 	<script src="bower_components/tritt/bower_components/webcomponentsjs/webcomponents.js"></script>